Agent Based Simulators for Epidemic Modelling: Simulating Larger Models Using Smaller Ones: Asymptotic Analysis

-Let $c^N_{t}({a})$ denote the total incoming-infection rate from the community as seen by an individual with characteristic ${a}\in\mathcal A$ at time $t$.
-It is determined from the disease state of all the individuals at time $t$.
-In our setup, $c^N_{t}({a})$ equals
+Further, note that Assumption~\ref{deterministic_assumption} holds along some subsequence ${N_i}$ since ${\bf \mu}^N_{0}$ is a bounded sequence.
+Recall that, $\lambda^{\mathrm{c},N}_{t}(j)$ denote the total incoming infection rate from the ``community'' as seen by an individual with characteristic ${(j,\cdot)}$ at time $t$ from all infectious individuals across the city.
+This rate is determined by the disease state of all individuals at time $t$.
+In our setup, $\lambda^{\mathrm{c},N}_{t}(j)$ equals